 \subsection{General Steiner problem}

-If $S$ is a subset of a topological space, we say that $S$ is \textit{connected} if it is not the disjoint union of two non-empty closed sets.
-We say that $S$ is \textit{path-connected} if given any two points of $S$ there is a continuous curve joining them in $S$.
+If $S$ is a subset of a topological space, we say that $S$ is \textit{connected} if it is not the disjoint union of two nonempty closed sets.
+We say that $S$ is \textit{path-connected} if for any given two points of $S$ there is a continuous curve joining them in $S$.
 We say that $S$ contains no loops if no subset of $S$ is homeomorphic to the circle $\mathbb S^1$.
 We say that $S$ is a topological tree if $S$ is connected and contains no loops.